LMH Health experiencing telephone issues | Learn More

 Breath-holding spells can be frustrating for parents.
 If you have trouble dealing with your child's spells or find yourself getting angry, talk with your doctor or a counselor.
 Try to keep in mind that your child isn't having spells on purpose.

-your child during a spell, lay your child on the floor and keep their arms, legs, and head from hitting anything hard or sharp.
+To protect your child during a spell, lay your child on the floor and keep their arms, legs, and head from hitting anything hard or sharp.

 Your child may stop breathing for up to 1 minute (60 seconds) during a spell.
 If your child doesn't wake up quickly and start breathing again, call 911 or other emergency services.
 The 911 operator may tell you to give your child rescue breaths while you wait for help to arrive.

 After the spell, reassure your child.
-Don't punish him or her for having the spell.
+Don't punish your child for having the spell.

 Current as of: